 Never Accepted In Her Hometown: Like Nanoha, is quite famous in the Bureau, apart from those who denounce her as a criminal, but on Earth, is less well-known, and had no friends prior to meeting Suzuka.

 Nice Hat: Has a beret when her Knight Armor is active.
-She seems to ditch it in the Force manga though.
+She seems to ditch it in the ViVid and Force manga though.

 Number of the Beast: The Book of Darkness has 666 pages.
 Hayate Yagami herself is also associated with the number 6, who has seraph wings.
 Six years after the Book of Darkness Incident, she decides to found her own section to investigate the Relic incidents, four years later she achives her goal by founding the Riot Force 6.
 Six years after the JS Incident, she founds another section, Special Duty Section 6.
 The Yagami family has six members, Hayate herself, the four Wolkenritter and Reinforce Eins/Zwei.
 They adopt later a seventh member, Agito; but this can be interpreted as Hayate having six children now.

 Overranked Soldier: Made Lieutenant-Colonel after at most ten years in service, and let's not even talk about the Improbable Age.
 This is just not done in Real Life barring very unusual circumstances.
 Contrast with Nanoha's more reasonable non-Navy Captaincy.
 Several of the more experienced officers, however, still treat her like a young girl despite her position, and she suggests that rank is merely a "decoration" in the bureau.

 On the other hand, Hayate herself easily represents a concentration of raw power equivalent to (or more likely better than) the faux-battalion command she was given.